Frequency modulation synthesis: In synthesizers

 Digital FM synthesis (equivalent to phase modulation using the time integration of instantaneous frequency) was the basis of several musical instruments beginning as early as 1974.
 Yamaha built the first prototype digital synthesizer in 1974, based on FM synthesis, before commercially releasing the Yamaha GS-1 in 1980.
-The Synclavier I, manufactured by New England Digital Corporation beginning in 1978, included a digital FM synthesizer, using an FM synthesis algorithm licensed from Yamaha.
+The Synclavier I, manufactured by New England Digital Corporation beginning in 1978, had an optional digital FM synthesis module (later built into the Synclavier II) which could be added on to the synthesizer, using an FM synthesis algorithm licensed from Yamaha.
 Yamaha's groundbreaking Yamaha DX7 synthesizer, released in 1983, brought FM to the forefront of synthesis in the mid-1980s.

 In PCs, arcades, game consoles, and mobile phones

 FM synthesis also became the usual setting for games and software up until the mid-nineties.
 Sound cards for IBM PC compatible systems like the AdLib and Sound Blaster popularized Yamaha chips like the OPL2 and OPL3.
-Other computers such as the Sharp X68000 and MSX (Yamaha CX5M computer unit) utilize the OPM sound chip (with later CX5M units using the OPP sound chip).
+Other computers such as the Sharp X68000 and MSX (Yamaha CX5M computer unit) utilize the OPM sound chip (with later CX5M units using the similar OPP sound chip).
 The NEC PC-88 and PC-98 computers use either the OPN and OPNA sound chips.

-For arcade systems and game consoles, OPM was used in many arcade boards from the 1980s and 1990s (including Sega's System 16 and Capcom's CP System arcade boards); OPN was also used in some arcade boards in the 1980s.
-OPNB was notably used in SNK's Neo Geo arcade (MVS) and home console (AES) machines, as well as being used as the main basic sound generator in Taito's arcade boards (with a variant of the OPNB being used in the Taito Z System board).
+For arcade systems and game consoles, the OPM was widely used in many arcade boards from the 1980s and 1990s (including Sega's System 16 and Capcom's CP System arcade boards); the similar OPN was also used in some arcade boards in the 1980s.
+OPNB was notably used in SNK's Neo Geo arcade (MVS) and home console (AES) machines, as well as being used as the main basic sound generator in Taito's arcade boards (with a variant of the OPNB being used in several arcade boards such as the Taito Z System board).
 The related OPN2 was used in Sega's Mega Drive (Genesis), Fujitsu's FM Towns Marty, and some of Sega's arcade boards (e.g. Sega System C-2 and Sega System 32) as one of its sound generator chips.

 FM synthesis was also used on a wide range of mobile phones in the 2000s to play ringtones and other sounds, using the Yamaha SMAF format.